GeoNode/dev-workshop/slides/look_feel/home_look.md

 The file is empty so we can inspect elements of the home page with the browser's developer tools and define css rules in there.

-For example if we want to change the background of the `jumbotron', we can add
+For example if we want to change the background of the `jumbotron`, we can add

 `.home .jumbotron { background: yellow }`